-- Margin hedging strategies are used for some US dollar-based contracts in order to eliminate the risk of profit margin compression due to changes in crude and product prices.
-A margin hedge simultaneously fixes the future dollar prices of Dubai crude oil and that of a selected product (contracted to be sold at the future date) manufactured from the crude. - The Company endeavors to arrange long-term contracts for some of its fuel and petrochemical products whenever these are financially attractive.
+- Margin hedging strategies are used in order to eliminate the risk of profit margin compression due to changes in crude and product prices.
+A margin hedge simultaneously fixes the future dollar prices of Dubai crude oil and that of a selected product manufactured from the crude.
+This partially locks in the refining margin of the Company. - Price exposures are managed through commodity hedging to counter abrupt and significant drops in prices resulting in inventory losses on both crude and petroleum products.
+Considering that the Company keeps 55 days of crude and product inventories, any drop in price affects profit margin. - The Company endeavors to arrange long-term contracts for some of its fuel and petrochemical products whenever these are financially attractive.
 Long-term sales contracts provide a partial hedge on future cash flow uncertainty. - The Company uses cash flow projection software that enables it to proactively respond to potential future cash flow imbalances.
 It likewise maintains access to credit lines in excess of typical requirements so that funds can be readily tapped in case of a cash flow squeeze.